 - Line markers navigation.

-During 2020, the feature we spent most time and effort on was code generation.
+In 2020, we dedicated most of our time and effort to code generation.
 The community has chosen it as most wanted by voting on Twitter.
 We implemented various actions that can generate the following files:

 - CLI command PHP class